 Many people are intrigued by the idea of being a landlord, and collecting rent on property they own to help pay for it.
 When you own more than one property, renting out those that aren’t your primary residence may be a good idea.
 While it is a good idea to rent out your property, managing it can be time-consuming and sometimes costly.
+Things like landlord public liability insurance from constructaquote are by no means free, but they are absolutely necessary in giving you the best chance to be successful as a landlord.
 Knowing what being a landlord entails before you take the leap can set you up for success.
 It is important to know if/when you’ll need to hire a landlord-tenant lawyer NYC, when and how much you can raise rent prices, how much to charge for rent, and so much more.
 Here are a few things you should keep in mind prior to renting out your first property.

 Establish a Reasonable Rent Price